 Common adverse effects for patients taking atorvastatin include arthralgia, dyspepsia, diarrhea, nausea, nasopharyngitis, insomnia, urinary tract infection, and pain in extremities.

 Atorvastatin can cause liver function test abnormalities.
-If patients develop serum transaminases over three times the upper limit of normal, levels should be monitored more frequently until normalized or atorvastatin should be dose reduced or discontinued.
+If patients develop serum transaminases over three times the upper limit of normal, levels require more frequent monitoring until normalized or atorvastatin should be dose reduced or discontinued.

 Atorvastatin contraindications include patients with hypersensitivity to any of its components.